ldpercy/year-clock/task/themes as classes.md

 ### setLanguage

 Would currently require a full clock redraw.
-The *might* be ways of rewriting particular text and title elements with clever use of document selectors, but not sure it would be worth it.
+There *might* be ways of rewriting particular text and title elements with clever use of document selectors, but not sure it would be worth it.
 Would be a trade off depending on the complexity of what's already been drawn, and how much needs to change.

 ### setDate